kseniiaguk/Hangman/README.md

 # Hangman App

-This project was created with React and Typescript by Kseniia Guk, 2022.
+This project was created with React and TypeScript by Kseniia Guk, 2022.

 ## Gameplay